Key Takeaway:

-California’s minimum wage has increased numerous times in the past 20 years.
+California’s minimum wage has steadily increased over the past two decades.
 In 1998, it was $4.25 per hour.
-But by 2006, it had risen to $6.75 per hour.
-In 2022, the state’s minimum wage increased to $15 per hour for companies with more than 25 employees and $13.50 for smaller businesses.
+By 2006, it had risen to $6.75 per hour.
+In 2022, the rate reached $15.00 per hour for all employers.

 The increase in labor costs for businesses is likely to be costly and frustrating.
 Employers in California need to be aware of the financial implications this change may have on their business to prepare themselves for the increase in local wages accordingly.